 What is a mole?

 A mole is small, subterranean mammal belonging to the family Talpidae.
-Just kidding.
+Just kidding - we're sure you've never heard that joke before.
 A mole is how chemists define an amount of substance, useful when dealing with many different molecules reacting at once (i.e. any reaction).
 The official International System of Units definition is that a mole is the amount of a chemical substance that contains exactly 6.02214076×1023 (Avogadro's constant) atoms, molecules, ions or electrons (constitutive particles), as of 20th May 2019.
 Prior to that, a mole was defined as the number of atoms in 12 grams of carbon-12 (an isotope of carbon).
 Turns out that memorising that definition for my GCSE chemistry exam was pointless.
 Shame.

 So why do chemists use moles, and why do you need a mole calculator?
 Well, as we said above, it provides a useful metric when dealing with reactions.
 Maybe an example would explain it best.
 Lets say you want to neutralise 10 g of hydrochloric acid (HCl in water) with some sodium hydroxide (NaOH).
 Now, you want the resulting solution to be perfectly neutral, so you don't want to add too much or to little NaOH, making it too basic or acidic respectively.
 It is therefore useful to find out exactly how many molecules of HCl are in the solution.
 This is where moles come in handy.
 To know how to calculate moles, the equation is: